LingAdeu/LingAdeu/README.md

 ![Header](header.png)

 ## About
-Hi, I am a junior linguist with a current interest in computational stylometry, especially authorship attribution.
-As this area of interest requires a deep understanding of linguistics, statistics, and computational methods, I'm using data science and machine learning to explore my area of interest.
+A junior linguist with a current interest in computational stylometry, especially authorship attribution.
+As this area of interest requires a deep understanding of linguistics, statistics, and computational methods, I'm using data science and machine learning (ML) to explore my area of interest.

 Currently, I'm learning how to extract important linguistic features from text data and how to experiment machine learning models for text classification.
 I am also exploring how to apply computational approaches (distance-based and ML-based) to authorship attribution.
-In addition to these two, I am working on some data science projects in business context to get myself familiar with numbers.
+In addition to these two, I am working on some ML projects in business context to get myself familiar with numbers.

 <details>
 <summary style='color:grey'>Key Projects</summary>